pinlong-cai/peter-cai.github.io/_teaching/project-YCSJ-01.md

 ---
-title: "[Apr 2013 - Jun 2015] Design and Implementation of an Adaptive Wireless Accessing Algorithm for Vehicular Multi-mode Communications in Heterogeneous Networks (Grant No. YCSJ-02-2013-01)"
+title: "[Jun 2013 - Jun 2015] Design and Implementation of an Adaptive Wireless Accessing Algorithm for Vehicular Multi-mode Communications in Heterogeneous Networks (Grant No. YCSJ-02-2013-01)"
 collection: teaching
 type: "The Beihang University Innovation & Practice Fund for Graduate"
 permalink: /teaching/project-YCSJ-01